am0nt31r0/OSINT-Search/README.md

 - Presents digital certificates for a certain domain.
 - Presents CMS for a certain website.
 - Presents DNS Records and zone transfers information for a certain domain.
-- Presents Facebook ID and a facebook page full of photos after getting a facebook profile URL.
+- Presents URL links that contain valuable data related with a Facebook ID.
 - Presents URLs present in some web page.
-- Presents URL to know what torrents are being downloaded from some IP.
+- Presents URL that tells what torrents are being downloaded from some IP.

 The script allows specfic searches and in bulk.